Apple’s Q1 2018 earnings call: iPhone X and Apple Watch Series 3 are top sellers

-Apple released record first-quarter 2018 financial results today, and in keeping with tradition is hosting a live question-and-answer session for financial analysts to speak with Apple CEO Tim Cook and CFO Luca Maestri.
-The Q&A session will focus substantially on two broad themes: details of Apple’s business performance from October 1 through December 31, 2017, and vague guidance for the current quarter January 1 through March 31, 2018.
+Apple released record first-quarter 2018 financial results today, and in keeping with tradition hosted a live question-and-answer session for financial analysts to speak with Apple CEO Tim Cook and CFO Luca Maestri.
+We covered the session live, with updates below in chronological order as the call proceeded.

-This story is being updated in chronological order as the call proceeds; refresh it for regular updates.

 Apple’s Tim Cook opened the session by discussing the company’s record $88.3 billion revenue, which he noted is up 13 percent over the previous record year — and the fifth consecutive quarter of revenue growth.
-Importantly, Cook noted that the quarter reported today was 13 weeks long versus 14 weeks last year, distorting direct dollar-for-dollar and unit-for-unit comparisons.
+Importantly, Cook noted that the quarter reported today was 13 weeks long versus 14 weeks last year, distorting direct dollar-for-dollar and unit-for-unit comparisons; the sales look stronger when viewed weekly rather than quarterly.

 Addressing recent claims of weak demand and manufacturing cuts for the iPhone X, Cook said that the iPhone family generated its highest quarterly revenue ever, and noted that iPhone X was the best-selling smartphone in the world according to Canalys — it has also been Apple’s best seller since it launched.
 Cook also said that sales of the Apple Watch Series 3 were twice the Apple Watch Series 2’s sales a year ago, explaining the 36 percent growth in “other products” disclosed today, which was previously forecast in independent reports.